ci4energy/ci4energy.github.io/smartea2019.md

 <h3><b>Description and Topics</b></h3>

-Sustainability is of great importance due to increasing demands and limited resources worldwide.
+Sustainability is of significant importance due to increasing demands and limited resources worldwide.
 In particular, in the field of energy production and consumption, methods are required that allow to phase generation and load efficiently.
-The vast extension of renewable and distributed energy sources and the growing information infrastructure enable a fine screening of producers and consumers, but require the development of tools for the analysis and understanding of large datasets about the energy grid.
+The vast extension of renewable and distributed energy sources and the growing information infrastructure enable a fine screening of producers and consumers but require the development of tools for the analysis and understanding of large datasets about the energy grid.
 Key technologies in future ecological, economical and reliable energy systems are energy prediction of renewable resources, prediction of consumption as well as efficient planning and control strategies for network stability.

 To enable financially and ecologically viable projects, optimization methods have taken over a key role for planning, optimizing and forecasting sustainable systems.
 Typically, these approaches make use of domain knowledge in order to achieve the required goal.
 Even in the case that explicit domain knowledge is not available, specialized methods can also handle large raw numerical sensory data directly, process them, generate reliable and just-in-time responses, and have high fault tolerance.

+<h3><b>Scope and Topics</b></h3>

-The main goal of this workshop is to promote the research on evolutionary algorithms in smart grids.
+Following the success of the previous edition at GECCO2017 “Workshop on Evolutionary Algorithms for Smart Grids (SmartEA)” (http://ci4energy.uni-paderborn.de/smartEA/), the main goal of this workshop is to promote the research on evolutionary algorithms in smart grids.
 We are seeking innovative research articles including, but not limited to the following areas:

 - Energy generation and load forecasting
 - Demand side and smart home energy management